yvt/openspades/TROUBLESHOOTING.md

 ### Failed to dlload 'libopenal.so'

-Make sure libopenal is actually installed.
+Make sure libopenal is installed.
+You shouldn't need to do anything else.

-If it is installed, you need to copy and rename the file to to *libopenal.so*.

-For example:
-`sudo cp /usr/lib/x86_64-linux-gnu/libopenal.so.1 /usr/lib/x86_64-linux-gnu/libopenal.so`

 ## Create an issue